What’s in a weekly share?

 What do I do if I’m running late or miss my pick-up?

-Please give us a call at (734) 433-0261 if you know that you are running late on a distribution day.
-If we know to expect you later, we can set aside a share for you.
 Farmers are away from the phone most of the distribution day, so sending a message via another member is a good way to reach them at this time.
 If we know you will be late, we or another member can set aside a share for you to pick up outside of the distribution time.
-We cannot replace your share if you miss your pick-up entirely.
+We cannot replace your share if you miss your pick-up entirely without letting us know.
 At the end of each distribution, the surplus produce is doled out to any members who could use it.
-And the rest goes to the cow!
+And the rest goes to the cow and goats!